Mehak6902/Event-HUB/README.md

 # Event Management System and Booking Platform

-Welcome to the Event Management System, a project built with Reactjs , Nodejs.
+Welcome to the Event Management System, a project built with Reactjs.

 ## Main Features